AdobeDocs/experience-manager-65.en/help/sites-deploying/aem-with-mongodb.md

   Run only on CPUs (cores) listed.
 Mongod only runs on the CPUs listed and only use memory available on those CPUs.

 * `--localalloc`
   Always allocate memory on the current node, but use all nodes the thread runs on.
-If one thread performs allocation, then only the memory available to that CPU is used.
+If one thread performs an allocation, then only the memory available to that CPU is used.

 * `--preferred=<node>`
   Prefers allocation to a node, but falls back to others if the preferred node is full.
 Relative notation for defining a node may be used.
 Also, the threads run on all nodes.